Contact Us Today (424) 372-3112

 • formal probation.

-Also, a conviction will typically result in suspension on your driver's license and revocation.
-Your vehicle could be impounded for up to 30 days.
+A conviction typically results in suspension and revocation of your driver's license, and your vehicle could be impounded for up to 30 days.

 Related California crimes